Yes, your super gets taxed in a few main ways:

 For tax on superannuation withdrawals, how much you pay depends on your age, whether you take the money out as a lump sum or as regular income payments, and whether it's an early withdrawal.

 Withdrawing some or all of your super is called a lump sum.
 If you're age 60 or over, it's tax-free.
-If you're under 60, it depends if you're at your preservation age how much tax you pay on the taxable part of your super.
-Some people also have a part of their super that is tax-free at all ages.
+If you're under 60, lump sum payments are taxed at up to 22% (including Medicare levy) of the taxable part of your super.

 Find out moreIf you're 60 or over, you usually don't pay tax when you get an income stream from your super.
 You can use our Retirement Income account and/or Lifetime Pension to get regular, tax-free income payments from your super, with tax-free investment earnings.
-If you're under 60, you may pay tax on a super income stream.
+If you're under 60, you may pay tax on income payments.

 Find out moreA death benefit is when you receive someone's super and any insurance they had on their super account.
 The tax on this money depends on your relationship to the person who died: